What Is Cloud Hosting?

 Software as a Service, or SaaS for short, is perhaps the most important cloud-powered service since it is widely employed by companies to deliver desktop-class functionality and experiences through a web browser or another thin client.
 The great thing about Software as a Service is that there is seemingly no limit to the types of applications that can be run.

-SaaS enables everything from office and productivity software, to communication and collaboration applications, and even to cloud-based gaming.
+SaaS enables everything from office and productivity software to communication and collaboration applications and even cloud-based gaming.
 Google Docs and Slack are good examples of SaaS productivity apps while services like Google Stadia and Microsoft xCloud are SaaS products that allow you to play high-end games through a thin client like a web browser.
-In fact, since all processing happens server-side, SaaS technology lets you use programs and games on low-powered devices that do not meet the computing requirements to run these kinds of applications natively.
+Since all processing happens server-side, SaaS technology lets you use programs and games on low-powered devices that do not meet the computing requirements to run these kinds of applications natively.

 In general, SaaS products are purpose-built and as such, it is common for cloud hosting providers to track software usage in more abstract terms.
 For example, the hosting company can count the number of daily active users, tally up the total amount of time users have spent using the cloud-powered app, or keep track of the number of requests that are made through the application to the cloud back-end.
 In contrast, the conventional way of determining server utilization is to simply record all CPU, disk space, and bandwidth usage for a given month.

 When it comes to consumer-level customization, SaaS products are usually quite limited.
-In most cases, users are allowed to personalize how the SaaS app works for their own accounts, and rarely do customers have the ability to adjust how the app functions for other users.
+In most cases, users are allowed to personalize how the SaaS app works for their accounts, and rarely do customers can adjust how the app functions for other users.
 In the next two sections, however, we will discuss two other cloud-powered services that allow greater flexibility and customization by the end-user.

 Platform as a Service